 If a student has had a Coronavirus infection and has returned to good health, please provide a statement from the student's licensed physican specifically indicating that it is safe to do behind the wheel.

-Pandemics are not covered as insurable events and we cannot extend our exposure to being at fault for allowing a student to become infected.
+COVID-19 is not covered as a insurable event and we cannot extend our exposure to being at fault for allowing a student to become infected.
 As well, we cannot allow ourselves to become infected.
-We will take reasonable precautions to maintain health and safety limiting virus exposure and spread.
+We will take all reasonable precautions to maintain health and safety limiting virus exposure and spread.

 Community Driving School (CDS) offers driver's education program for teens to get a driver’s license.
 CDS works along side all education outlets, private, public, and home schools, to provide driver’s education instruction not available otherwise.
 CDS provides the Virginia State Driver's Ed curriculum that consists of 30 hours of Classroom course work and 14 periods of Behind the Wheel (7 periods of actual driving and 7 periods of observation).
 Driver’s Ed is offerred at our driving schools located in Powhatan, Midlothian, and Goochland.
 The Classroom and the Behind-The-Wheel Driver Education segments are offered together and separately.